-This is my go-to salad this summer.
+This is my go-to salad for guests.
 So simple and so good.
+I’m hosting a big family meal on Christmas Eve and plan to make a batch of this.
+I love a salad on a holiday table to lighten things up.
 The bitter arugula plays so well off the sweet pear, salty parmesean, walnuts and lemony dressing.
-I will often toss this all in a big white bowl and it gets nibbled on before a meal and polished off at the end.
+I will often toss this all in a big white bowl to show off how pretty it is.
 This is how salads should taste to me, hearty, satisfying with every mouthful leaving you wanting another.
-Salad pairs well with any grilled meats, or as a standalone lunch with a poached egg on top too.
+Salad pairs well with any grilled meats, or as a standalone lunch.
 Hope you love it as much as I do.

 arugula pear walnut parmesean salad